I think it is safe to say that no one understands quantum mechanics. -- Richard Feynman

 (after Greenberger, Horne and Zeilinger), with which one can demonstrate a much sharper disagreement between local reality and quantum mechanics.

 It's interesting that so much time elapsed between Einstein's 1935 paper with Podolsky and Rosen (EPR) that first discussed spooky action at a distance, and Bell's theorem in 1964.
 Bell was a particle theorist working at CERN who only did foundations of quantum mechanics on the side (he's also the Bell in the Adler-Bell-Jackiw anomaly in quantum field theory).
 The GHZ paper didn't appear until 1989.
 For a long time foundations of quantum mechanics was dismissed by physicists as a fringe activity, suitable only for fuzzy headed philosophers.
-It's only recently, with the explosion of interest in quantum information, that there has been renewed interest in the subject.
+It's only recently, with the explosion of work in quantum information, that there has been renewed interest in the subject.

 I find that the hardest thing about teaching this material in class is that, after half a year of training students' brains to think quantum mechanically, it is extremely difficult to get them to feel the weirdness of Bell's theorem and spooky action.
 It all seems quite normal to them in the context of the course -- they know how to calculate, and that's just how quantum mechanics works!